 "But just s’posin that do?
-This would be our best chance, wunt it?
+That would be our best chance, wunt it?
 The water ent likely t'be this here low again, is it?”

 “Let’s give it a try!”

-“Don't they say that there old devil himself is guarding it?”
+“Don't they say that there old devil himself is guarding on it?”